daspuppy/skeeter-deleter/README.md

 ## Future Roadmap

-Bug fixing as they come up using it.
+- Bug fixing as they come up using it.
+- Stop it from crashing for the first (few) runs, and/or catch it crashing to either start again, or pick up where it left off.
+If the protocoll, or the script allows.